The Rollins Museum of Art unveils four new exhibitions for its fall season, which runs from September 13, 2025, to January 4, 2026.

 Outdoor Sculpture Tour

-Enjoy the fresh Florida air as you explore six outdoor sculptures from the RMA collection.
-This 1.6-mile self-guided audio tour across the beautiful Rollins College campus begins at RMA’s front steps and ends at The Alfond Inn.
+Enjoy the fresh Florida air as you explore six outdoor sculptures from RMA’s collection.
+This 1.6-mile self-guided audio tour across the beautiful Rollins campus begins at RMA’s front steps and ends at The Alfond Inn.

 Virtual Exhibition Views

-Accessible on any device, virtual visitors can explore the varied exhibitions that have been on view at RMA with just the click of a mouse.
+Virtual visitors can explore the varied exhibitions that have been on view at RMA with just the click of a mouse on any available device.
 You can even use your virtual reality headsets to walk from our lobby through our galleries.

 Saturdays (September 27–December 13) | 1 p.m.